tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 ### Configure build for QT version

-If your QT version is not 5.12.2, edit the `/Users/yourlogin/Documents/opentoonz/toonz/sources/CMakeLists.txt` file  at line 160 (64bit OS) or 172 (32bit OS) and modify the root path for the QT lib directory
+Edit the `/Users/yourlogin/Documents/opentoonz/toonz/sources/CMakeLists.txt` file at line 160 (64bit OS) or 172 (32bit OS) and modify the root path for the QT lib directory

 If you installed QT using `brew` , you can get the version and path to use with: `$ brew info qt`.
-The entry will look something like this: `/usr/local/Cellar/qt/5.12.2/lib`
+The lib path will look something like this: `/usr/local/Cellar/qt/5.12.2/lib`
+If you downloaded the QT installer and installed to `/Users/yourlogin/Qt`, your lib path may look something like this: `~/Qt/5.12.2/clang_64/lib` or `~/Qt/5.12.2/clang_32/lib`

 ### Configure environment and Build OpenToonz